cartographer-project/cartographer_ros/docs/source/ros_api.rst

 Command-line Flags
 ==================

 ..
-TODO(damonkoler): Use an options list if it can be made to render nicely.
+TODO(damonkohler): Use an options list if it can be made to render nicely.

 \-\-configuration_directory
-  First directory in which configuration files are searched, "second is always the Cartographer installation to allow including files from there.
+  First directory in which configuration files are searched, second is always the Cartographer installation to allow including files from there.

 \-\-configuration_basename
-  Basename, i.e. not containing any directory prefix, of the configuration file.
+  Basename (i.e. not containing any directory prefix) of the configuration file (e.g. backpack_3d.lua).

 Subscribed Topics
 =================

 The following range data topics are mutually exclusive.
+At least one source of range data is required.

 scan (`sensor_msgs/LaserScan`_)
-  Currently only supported in 2D.
+  Only supported in 2D.
 If *use_horizontal_laser* is enabled in the :doc:`configuration`, this topic will be used as input for SLAM.

 echoes (`sensor_msgs/MultiEchoLaserScan`_)
-  Currently only supported in 2D.
+  Only supported in 2D.
 If *use_horizontal_multi_echo_laser* is enabled in the :doc:`configuration`, this topic will be used as input for SLAM.
 Only the first echo is used.

 points2 (`sensor_msgs/PointCloud2`_)
-  Currently only supported in 3D.
+  Only supported in 3D.
 If *num_lasers_3d* is set to 1 in the :doc:`configuration`, this topic will be used as input for SLAM.
 If *num_lasers_3d* is greater than 1, multiple numbered points2 topics (i.e. points2_1, points2_2, points2_3, ...  up to and including *num_lasers_3d*)
   will be used as inputs for SLAM.

-The following additional sensor data topics are optional.
+The following additional sensor data topics may also be provided.

 imu (`sensor_msgs/Imu`_)
-  Supported in 2D and 3D.
+  Supported in 2D (optional) and 3D (required).
 This topic will be used as input for SLAM.

 odom (`nav_msgs/Odometry`_)
-  Supported in 2D and 3D.
+  Supported in 2D (optional) and 3D (optional).
 If *use_odometry_data* is enabled in the :doc:`configuration`, this topic will be used as input for SLAM.

 Published Topics
 ================

 map (`nav_msgs/OccupancyGrid`_)
-  Currently only supported in 2D.
+  Only supported in 2D.
 If subscribed to, a background thread will continuously compute and publish the map.
-Depending on the size of the map, it can take a few seconds between updates.
+The time between updates will increase with the size of the map.
+For faster updates, use the submaps APIs.

 scan_matched_points2 (`sensor_msgs/PointCloud2`_)
   Point cloud as it was used for the purpose of scan-to-submap matching.
+This cloud may be both filtered and projected depending on the :doc:`configuration`.

 submap_list (`cartographer_ros_msgs/SubmapList`_)
   List of all submaps, including the pose and latest version number of each